Engineering 8 min read

 • Inherited IAM policies will be lost.
 Permissions granted at the organization level will need to be reconfigured.

-• Service functionality checks are mandatory.
-Pay close attention to services with external integrations.
+• Service operational checks are essential.
+Pay special attention to services with external integrations.

-When I started the migration work, I had actually created a script to migrate GCS buckets via local transfer.
+When I initially started the migration process, I had even created a script to migrate GCS buckets via local transfer.

-I had implemented parallel downloads, progress display, and error handling, thinking, “Now I can easily migrate large numbers of buckets!” … but then,
+I implemented parallel downloads, progress display, and error handling, thinking, “This will make migrating large numbers of buckets much easier!” but…

-The moment I learned that projects could be moved as a whole, everything became a waste.
+The moment I learned that projects could be moved whole, everything became useless.

 Summary

-Google Cloud project migration was surprisingly easy, provided you have the correct permissions and configurations.
+Google Cloud project migration was surprisingly easy with the right permissions and configuration.
 However, don’t forget to clean up security settings.

 If anyone else is undertaking a similar migration, I recommend investigating the existence of gcloud beta projects move from the start.
 Reinventing the wheel can be fun, but time is finite.

-Still, I wish I could get back those three days I spent creating that GCS migration script.
+Still, I wish I could get back the three days I spent creating that GCS migration script.

 Thank you for reading!